dnguyen0304/mfit/CONTRIBUTING.md

     - In the package index (`resources/__init__.py`), add a corresponding reference.
     - In the API index (`mfit/__init__.py`), add a corresponding reference.
     - For singleton resources, create a corresponding collection resource.
-    - For collection resources, in the root resource's `relationships` index (`resources/root.py`), add a corresponding reference.
+    - For collection resources, in the root resource's nested `subresources` object (`resources/root.py`), add a corresponding reference.
-    - For sub-resources, in the parent's view's `relationships` object, add a corresponding reference.
+    - For sub-resources, in the parent resource's view's nested `subresources` object, add a corresponding reference.

 ### Endpoints
 - Resource `id` URL variables **must** be named `id`.